-Non-scheduled Term Off is a status used to identify any students who failed to register for the active term and did not have an approved STO or LOA.
+Non-scheduled Term Off is a status used to identify any students who failed to register for the active term, did not have an approved STO or LOA, and is not in a non-matriculating status.

 If a student fails to register for a course, does not request an STO, or is not approved for an LOA, the Registrar will automatically move the student to NSTO status.
 Student Services will notify the student that they are in an NSTO status and that if they do not register by the next consecutive term, UBIS may withdraw them from the institution.